 So many families I know buy crackers, chips and granola bars for their kids.
 It seems that we have a belief in the U.S. that kids should eat this way and there’s really nothing wrong with it.

-But make no mistake: feed your kids this way now and it will increase their risk for weight gain.
-They’re also more likely always eat this way throughout their lives.
+But make no mistake: feed your kids this way now will increase their risk for weight gain.
+They’re also more likely to always eat this way throughout their lives.

 Once you decide as a family that you’ll eat healthy and make changes, start today.
 This could be a huge shock to kids who have been eating this way for years so start small: nix one bag or box a week until you’ve entirely purged your pantry of junk.